FIWARE-TMForum/Accounting-Proxy/README.md

     }
 }
 ```
-* `config.oauth2.roles`: configuration of the OAuth2 roles.
+* `config.oauth2.roles`: Configuration of the OAuth2 roles.
 Default roles are:
 ```
 {
 	oauth2: {